Helpline 1800 18 7263

 With specialised treatment, recovery from an eating disorder is possible.
 The earlier someone with an eating disorder begins treatment, the greater the likelihood of a shorter recovery process and better the health outcomes.
 It is important to remember recovery is a unique journey for each person.
 Individuals may share common, yet different experiences, goals and outcomes.

 If you suspect that you or someone you know may have an eating disorder, it is important to seek help immediately.
 The Butterfly Foundation National Helpline (1800 334 673) is a good place to start.
 They can provide a referral to someone with specialised knowledge in eating disorders.

-Treatment for eating disorders can include hospital stays, intensive outpatient programs, community programs, support groups and counselling.
+Treatment for eating disorders can include counselling, hospital stays, outpatient programs, community programs, and support groups.